-The updated MUEDCATimer[AC] shall start at the end of the immediate response if a non-TB PPDU transmitted to its associated AP within the time allocated in an MU-RTS TXS Trigger frame contains at least one QoS Data frame for that AC that requires immediate acknowledgment, and shall start at the end of the non-TB PPDU if the transmitted non-TB PPDU to its associated AP does not contain any QoS Data frames for that AC that requires immediate acknowledgment.
+If the last non-TB PPDU transmitted to its associated AP within the time allocated in an MU-RTS TXS Trigger frame contains at least one QoS Data frame that corresponds to an AC and that requires immediate acknowledgment, then the updated MUEDCATimer[AC] for that AC shall start at the end of the immediate response.
+If the last transmitted non-TB PPDU to its associated AP does not contain any QoS Data frames that correspond to an AC and that require immediate acknowledgment, then the updated MUEDCATimer[AC] for that AC shall start at the end of the non-TB PPDU(#13882, 11021, 10775, 13883).

-After sending the CTS solicited by MU-RTS TXS from the associated AP, the STA that sends the responding CTS shall ignore the NAV that is set by the AP within the time allocation signaled in the MU-RTS TXS Trigger frame.
-After sending the CTS solicited by MU-RTS TXS, the STA shall set the Duration field of its frame to peerto-peer (P2P) peer STA with the value that indicates the time no later than the ending time of the PPDU carrying MU-RTS TXS plus the Allocation Duration field in soliciting MU-RTS TXS.
+After sending the CTS frame solicited by the MU-RTS TXS frame (#12504, 13966) that is sent by the associated AP and before the time allocation ends, the STA that sends the responding CTS shall not consider the NAV that was (#13965) set by any frame transmitted by the AP (#11537, 12986, 13964, 13963, 13967).

+(#13884, 11539, 12505, 12987, 14098, 12988, 11538) A STA that sends a CTS frame in response to an MU RTS TXS Trigger frame shall set the Duration/ID field of frames that are sent during the time allocated by the MU RTS TXS Trigger frame to a value D as follows:

+If TEND-NAV = 0, then minTPENDING , TALLOCATED - TPPDU ≤D ≤ TALLOCATED - TPPDU

+Else, TEND-NAV - TPPDU ≤D ≤ TALLOCATED-REMAINING - TPPDU

+where

+TEND-NAV is the remaining duration of any NAV set by the STA, or 0 if no NAV has been established

+TPENDING , TPPDU are defined in 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA))

+TALLOCATED is the Allocation Duration field value in the soliciting MU-RTS TXS frame minus ((2 × aSIFSTime) + CTS_Time)

+TALLOCATED-REMAINING is TALLOCATED less the time already used in the allocation.

 Within the allocated time by an MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield equal to 2, the addressed STA by the MU-RTS TXS Trigger frame may transmit QoS Data frames, Management frames and the frames that assists the transmission of QoS Data frames and Management frames, e.g., RTS frame, the frames for sounding.

-NOTE 2—With the Duration rule defined here, the basic NAV of a STA in the same BSS as the AP will become 0 if the basic NAV timer is set per the P2P transmission frames during the allocated time period, so the STA can do the transmission in the remain TXOP that after allocated time period due to a nonzero basic NAV value.
+NOTE 2—With the Duration rule defined here, the basic NAV of any (#12507) STA in the same BSS as the AP that receive these frames might become 0 only at the end of the allocated time (#12989) if the basic NAV timer is set per the P2P transmission frames during the allocated time period.
+Hence these STAs can transmit in the remaining (#10017, 11637, 13774) TXOP after the allocated time period due to a zero basic NAV value(#10216, 12374, 13254, 11540, 14029, 13775).

-A non-AP STA addressed by an MU-RTS TXS Trigger frame shall not transmit non-TB PPDUs occupying subchannels that are not used for responding the CTS frame to the MU-RTS TXS Trigger frame during the time allocated by an associated AP.
+A non-AP STA addressed by an MU-RTS TXS Trigger frame shall not transmit non-TB PPDUs occupying subchannels that are not used for responding the CTS frame to the MU-RTS TXS Trigger frame during the time allocated by the(#14027) associated AP.

 A non-AP STA addressed by an MU-RTS TXS Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of a non-TB PPDU to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.